-Birchcliff is focused on two established resource plays within the Peace River Arch: the Montney/Doig Resource Play and the Charlie Lake Light Oil Resource Play.
-Birchcliff characterizes its resource plays as plays that have regionally pervasive, continuous, low permeability hydrocarbon accumulations or systems that usually require intensive stimulation to produce.
-The production characteristics of these plays include steep initial declines that rapidly trend to much lower decline rates, yielding long life production and reserves.
+Birchcliff is focused on its established Montney/Doig Resource Play in the Peace River Arch area of Alberta.
+Birchcliff characterizes its resource play as a play that has regionally pervasive, continuous, low permeability hydrocarbon accumulations or systems that usually require intensive stimulation to produce.
+The production characteristics of this play includes steep initial declines that rapidly trend to much lower decline rates, yielding long life production and reserves over time.
 Resource plays exhibit a statistical distribution of estimated ultimate recoveries and therefore provide a repeatable distribution of drilling opportunities.
 As more wells are drilled into a resource play, there is a substantial decrease in both the geological and technical risks.
-These plays are ideally suited for the application of horizontal drilling and multi-stage fracture stimulation technology.
+The Montney/Doig Resource Play is ideally suited for the application of horizontal drilling and multi-stage fracture stimulation technology.

 MONTNEY/DOIG RESOURCE PLAY

 Birchcliff’s Montney/Doig Resource Play is centred approximately 95 kilometres northwest of Grande Prairie and, in the opinion of management, is one of the most sought after resource plays in North America.
 Birchcliff’s Montney/Doig Resource Play contains three primary producing regions: Pouce Coupe, Gordondale and Elmworth.